dear-lizhihua/volksbright-docs-node/doc/api/fs/event_close.md

 #### Event: `'close'`

 <!-- YAML
-added: v0.1.93
+added: v15.4.0
 -->

-Emitted when the {fs.WriteStream}'s underlying file descriptor has been closed.
+The `'close'` event is emitted when the {FileHandle} has been closed and can no longer be used.